Loading...

 • Restaurant meal: £16

 As an international student considering studying abroad in the United Kingdom, your first thought is likely to be about funding your studies.
-The average tuition fees for international students in an undergraduate program in the UK are approximately £10,000 to £40,000 (US$13,500–US$54,000) per year, with most programs lasting three years.
+The average tuition fees for international students in an undergraduate program in the UK are approximately £15,000 to £40,000+ (approximately US$19,800–US$53,000) per year, with most programs lasting three years.

-Some of the most popular competitive scholarships include the Chevening Scholarships and the Commonwealth Scholarships.
-Most scholarships will contain a stipulation about the country of origin; for example, the GREAT scholarships are available to students from countries including France, China, and Italy.
+Some of the most popular competitive scholarships include the Chevening Scholarships and Commonwealth Scholarships.
+Most scholarships will contain a stipulation about the country of origin; for example, the GREAT scholarships are available to students from 18 countries including Bangladesh, France, China, and Italy.

 If you don’t get a scholarship to study in the UK, you may be able to cover the cost of your tuition through a loan from a private company such as Prodigy Finance.
-Additionally, your university or business school may offer financial assistance, so its always worth checking their website or speaking with the international students' office.
+Additionally, your university or business school may offer financial assistance, so it’s always worth checking their website or speaking with the international student office.

 • For master’s and MBA programs, you'll apply directly to the university or business school and will likely need to submit a GMAT score.
 Required documents include a personal statement or essay, university transcripts, and professional references.